Banff National Park: Banff

 Banff, established in 1885, is the main commercial centre in Banff National Park, as well as a centre for cultural activities.
 Banff is home to several cultural institutions, including the Banff Centre, the Whyte Museum, the Buffalo Nations Luxton Museum, Cave and Basin National Historic Site, and several art galleries.
 Throughout its history, Banff has hosted many annual events, including Banff Indian Days which began in 1889, and the Banff Winter Carnival.
 Since 1976, The Banff Centre has organized the Banff Mountain Film Festival.
 In 1990, Banff incorporated as a town of Alberta, though still subject to the National Parks Act and federal authority in regards to planning and development.
 In its 2014 census, the town of Banff had a permanent population of 8,421 as well as 965 non-permanent residents for a total population of 9,386.
-The Bow River flows through the town of Banff, with the Bow Falls located on the outskirts of town.
+The Bow River flows through the town of Banff, with the Bow Falls on the outskirts of town.